axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

    <td></td>
   </tr>
  </table>
  <p>The buddy hears a ping or senses a vibration and opens the app.
-If there's only one request waiting for this buddy,</p>
+If there&rsquo;s only one request waiting for this buddy,</p>
  <table>
   <tr>
    <th>Create Request</th>